eikeconsulting/Sockethead/README.md

 an IAuditMetaData to provide the email and name of the user that made the change.

 #### AuditLogger TODOs
+1. Audit Log UI!
+1. Unit Tests
+1. Integration Tests
-1. We need a mechanism to flush out AuditLogs either by age or some filter.
+1. Mechanism to flush out AuditLogs either by age or a filter.

 # License